gdsec-test/security-detections-framework/documentation/Governance-security_detections_framework.md

 * Detection owners are not necessarily the detection creator, there are a number of scenarios in which a detection may be created by another team in support of a joint effort and ownership assigned to the owning authority.  (i.e. A detection request was sent to Threat-Research by the IR team while responding to an incident, the Threat-Research team would quickly create the alert, but ownership would remain with IR.)

+### Detection Consumers

+* Those who receive and action the final output of a detection alert.
+Detection Consumers input can be valuable in identifying false positives, as well as workflow issues with each alert; as such their approval is required prior to an alert being enabled.

 ## Governance Committee